-Soviet negotiatory behavior at the prelimi-1. nary SALT sessions at Helsinki was businesslike.
+J. Soviet negotiatory behavior at the preliminary SALT sessions at Helsinki was business-like.
 The desultory and tiresome polemical tactics characteristic of so many earlier East-West negotiations never were used.
 Bilateral adherence to the principle of minimum official publicity freed the negotiators for serious discussions.
-Concurrently, however, the Kremlin has continued its buildup of the already formidable Soviet strategic strike force.
+Concurrently, however, the Kremlin has continued its buildup of the already formidable Soviet stra-(Continued on following page)

+tegic strike force.
 Because of these seemingly contradictory Soviet moves, it is difficult to assess whether Moscow now is really serious about working out mutually acceptable strategic arms limitation arrangements.